 What is FCA?

 In many cases, this Incoterm has replaced FOB for common use.
-However, under FCA the risk passes from the seller to the buyer at the named place.
-If delivery is agreed to be at any location under seller’s control the seller must take responsibility for loading onto the buyer’s carrier.
+However, under the FCA, the risk passes from the seller to the buyer at the named place.
+If delivery is agreed to be at any location under the seller’s control, the seller must take responsibility for loading onto the buyer’s carrier.

-If delivery occurs at any other place, the seller is considered to have fulfilled his or her obligations once the shipment has arrived at the named place.
-The buyer would be responsible for both unloading the goods and loading them onto the next carrier.
+If delivery occurs at any other place, the seller is considered to have fulfilled his or her obligations, once the shipment has arrived at the named place.
+The buyer would be responsible for both, unloading the goods, and loading them onto the next carrier.